- Food & Drink

 By Ellie Brade | June 18 2018

 Known as the City of Sails thanks to its waterside setting and sheer number of yachts, New Zealand’s biggest city is a cosmopolitan hub that boasts a busy nightlife, world-class food and drink, and a unique culture all its own.
 Auckland is built around more than 50 dormant volcanic cones, with the iconic Sky Tower at its heart.
 Stroll through the city center, packed with luxury shopping hot spots, enjoy seafood fresh from the harbor, dine alongside superyachts in the city’s many marinas, or go for a swim at one of the central beaches.
 If you’re in town in rugby season, don’t miss an All Blacks match at Eden Park stadium, where you can expect an electric atmosphere.
-Although far away from most of the world, Auckland is a city worth traveling to.
+Although far away from most of the world, this is a city worth traveling to.
 In this luxury guide to Auckland, we take a look at the finest corners of the city.

 Māori culture is alive and well in New Zealand, and you will see and feel its influences throughout Auckland and the entire country.
 For something truly special, Black Label organizes authentic cultural packages with Auckland’s local iwi (tribe), Ngāti Whātua.
 Take part in a thousands-of-years-old Rā Karakia ceremony, watching the sun rise as a karakia (blessing) is performed to celebrate and bless the start of the day.
 Visit a marae (sacred meeting house) and be greeted by a stirring powhiri (welcome) ceremony before enjoying a meal with the Kaumātua (chief) and learning about Māori history and culture firsthand.
 Gourmands will enjoy sampling traditional hangi (food baked in an underground oven) for a true taste of Māori cuisine.